Restaurant-Quality Hash Browns

 • Add the potatoes and move them around in the skillet with a wooden spoon, enough to coat them with the grease/oil.
 Then, flatten with a spatula.

-• Let cook for 15 minutes, nudging the potatoes from time to time with the spoon to prevent sticking to the skillet (it's okay if they stick a little, this helps to form a crispy crust).
+• Let cook for 15 to 20 minutes, nudging the potatoes from time to time with the spoon to prevent sticking to the skillet (it's okay if they stick a little, this helps to form a crispy crust).

 • Flatten again and let cook until nicely browned on both sides, about another 15 minutes.